Wednesday, June 24, 2026

 We all know material culture is the things we use to make our lives comfortable and stimulating.
 What about those things that don’t have a physical form?
 Non-material culture includes everything from customs and values to language and religion, which are the intangible elements that make up society or community.

-Below are 10 examples of non-material culture:
+Below are ten cases in point of non-material culture:

 1. Slangs